- Student Life

 Current research (Supervisor and Funding Source):

 Hugh received his B.Sc (Hons) in Biomedical Science from the National University of Ireland, Maynooth (NUIM).
-He was awarded a postgraduate position in the BioAT PhD Scholars programme and having completed his laboratory rotations has begun his PhD project under the supervision of Dr. Garry Duffy, Dr. Helena Kelly and Prof. Fergal O'Brien.
+He was awarded a postgraduate position in the BioAT PhD Scholars programme and went on to pursue a PhD in cardiac tissue engineering under the supervision of Dr. Garry Duffy, Dr. Helena Kelly and Prof. Fergal O'Brien.

 Current Project (Supervisor and Funding Source):